learn-co-students/nyc-web-080320/06-ar-basics/README.md

 - Why didn't that update work? *cause I should've been using .update*
 - Questions about deletion (production best practices)
 - Read only attributes
+  - don't expose that update behavior to the user
   - create a private reader for that attribute in Ruby that will overwrite the AR reader
-  - don't expose that update behavior to the user
   - attr_readonly (but this fails silently)

+- Try this: `rake db:seed:replant`